esheldon/wq/README.md

 Here is a full, commented example

-    # this is the command to be run.
+    # these are the commands to be run.  if you only have a
+    # single command, you can use a single line such as
+    # command: ./script

     command: |
         source ~/.bashrc
         mpirun -hostfile hfile ./program